-The health system in CAR is grossly underprepared to meet the health challenges the country faces.
+The current health system in CAR is unable to meet the health challenges the country faces.
 The population suffers from the highest rates of mortality and morbidity in the world.
 One out of every hundred women will die as a result of child birth.
 Thirteen percent of children born in CAR will die before they turn five.

-On going civil conflict, poor governance, and no signs of economic vitality all but guarantee the continued inadequacy of the health system for decades to come.
+Ongoing civil conflict, poor governance, and no signs of economic vitality mean that a concerted, long-term response to overcome these enormous challenges will be required for decades to come.

 of population in need of Humanitarian Assistance